 Various configuration events cause the controller to write the configuration data to the SAVE_CONFIG area.
-If the controller overwrites file system data, the results vary, depending on the platform operating system and the application.
+If the controller overwrites file system data, the results vary depending on the platform operating system and the application.

-If a disk controller which has this problem is moved to a controller running HSOF Versions 3.1Z or 3.2Z before the differing file system and controller view of the disk capacity is resolved and the file system tries to access the SAVE_CONFIG area, the controller returns an error to the operating system.
-The action that the operating system takes after receiving this error varies, depending on the platform, but could include rendering the entire file system or database inaccessible.
+If a disk which has this problem is moved to a controller running HSOF Version 51Z or Version 52Z software before the differing file system and controller view of the disk capacity is resolved, and the file system tries to access the SAVE_CONFIG area, the controller returns an error to the operating system.
+The action that the operating system takes upon receiving this error varies depending on the platform, but could include rendering the entire file system or database inaccessible.

-How to Detect if You Have This Problem
+How to Detect Whether You Have This Problem